Superfund Task Force Accomplishments

 EPA has officially deleted the Vancouver Water Stations #1 and #4 Superfund sites from the National Priorities List (NPL).

-“The City of Vancouver stepped up, addressed the contamination at these two sites and made these deletions possible,” said EPA Administrator Scott Pruitt.
+“The City of Vancouver stepped up, addressed the contamination at these two sites and made these deletions possible,” said former EPA Administrator Scott Pruitt.
 “This is cooperative federalism at work.
 They are clearly our partner in the effort to clean up sites, shrink the National Priorities List and make more land available for redevelopment.”

 EPA and the State of Washington have concluded that all appropriate responses under the Comprehensive Environmental Response, Compensation and Liability Act have been implemented and that no further cleanup is required.
 Sites can only be proposed for deletion once all remedies are successfully implemented and EPA and the State have determined that cleanup actions conducted at the sites to protect both public health and the environment have been completed.